-No matter what you face this week, remember God’s everlasting, covenantal love.Share
+No matter what you face this week, in Christ, our victory is certain and secure.Share